rosemlondon/rosemlondon.github.io/_pages/about.md

 She moved to Yorkshire in 2020 to write poetry and make linoprints.
 Her poetry is inspired by British history & Jungian psychoanalysis.

-Find more creative work at https://rosemargaretlondon.co.uk
+Find more creative work at rosemargaretlondon.co.uk .